matter-labs/zksync/docs/protocol.md

 - [ ] 3.1.
 Double-spends in Rollup are not possible.
 - [ ] 3.2.
-Rollup always operates under full reserve: the total supply of each asset type in rollup is equal to the sum of all its deposited amounts minus sum of all its withdrawn amounts.
+Rollup always operates under full reserve: the total supply of each asset type in rollup is equal to the sum of all its deposited amounts minus the sum of all its withdrawn amounts.
 - [ ] 3.3.
-Root hash is always correct and L2 state can not be corrupted
+Root hash is always correct and the L2 state can not be corrupted
 - [ ] 3.4.
-A state can always be restored from the calldata published to L1
+A state can always be restored from the call data published to L1
 - [ ] 3.5.
 The smart contract can not be locked out

 ## Data format